Deep7285/data-extractor/readme.md

-# DataExtract — AI Invoice Data Extractor
+# DataExtract: An AI Invoice Data Extractor

-A serverless web app that reads invoices — printed, scanned, or handwritten — and exports the structured data to Excel.
+A serverless web app that reads invoices, printed, scanned, or handwritten and exports the structured data to Excel.
 ---

 ## What it does